-To meet the demand, IDIS considered different methodologies for evaluating socioenvironmental impact.
-Taking into account the characteristics of the program’s project portfolio, the availability of information, and the feasibility of the different methods presented, it was decided to carry out two types of evaluation: the SROI (Social Return on Investment) protocol and the CBA (Cost-Benefit Analysis), with the incorporation of some elements of the SROI protocol and more suitable for environmental projects.
-Both approaches involve the monetization of the impacts generated by each project and the calculation of the return for society and the environment.
+To meet the demand, IDIS explored various methodologies for assessing socio-environmental impact.
+Considering the specificities of the program’s project portfolio, the availability of information, and the feasibility of the proposed approaches, IDIS adopted two types of assessment: the SROI (Social Return on Investment) protocol and Cost-Benefit Analysis (ACB).
+Additionally, some elements of the SROI protocol were incorporated to make it more suitable for projects with an environmental focus.

 Both approaches involve quantifying the impacts generated by each project and calculating the return for both society and the environment.

 Over a period of three years, with the support of IDIS, the company has already assessed or is in the process of assessing 33 projects in its portfolio.
 Among these, four projects were completed in 2023.
 During this process, notable positive environmental impacts were identified, including the storage and sequestration of thousands of tons of CO² from the atmosphere, resulting from actions such as reforestation, conservation of endangered species, productive inclusion, and increased environmental awareness among diverse audiences.

 Furthermore, significant social impacts were highlighted, such as increased self-esteem, improved academic performance, expanded cultural knowledge, and more promising future prospects for children and adolescents in vulnerable situations in various regions of the country.
 The evaluation process not only improved the dialogue between the funder, executing teams, and beneficiaries but also provided crucial insights for a more in-depth strategic reflection on the socio-environmental impacts generated by the projects supported by the SEP.